Neuropathy of the foot is quite a common problem suffered by many individuals who have some form of Neuropathy or even Diabetes.

 Understanding Neuropathy

-- Prescription Drugs – One of the major cuase of Neuropathy is certain presicription drugs, such as blood pressure abd cholesterol medications, along with some brands of antibiotics.
+- Prescription Drugs – One of the major causes of Neuropathy is certain prescription drugs, such as blood pressure and cholesterol medications, along with some brands of antibiotics.

 - Diabetes – For Diabetics, higher than normal blood sugar levels in the body may result in Diabetic Neuropathy.

-- Chemotherapy – The radiation treatment and medications used in chemotherapy have also been documented as causes for Neuropathy.
+- Chemotherapy – The radiation treatment and medications used in chemotherapy have also been documented as causes of Neuropathy.

-- Injuries – Sports injuries, accidents, and surgeries where the nerves are damaged or worked on may lead to Neuropathy, which may also only strat showing symptoms a few years later.
+- Injuries – Sports injuries, accidents, and surgeries where the nerves are damaged or worked on may lead to Neuropathy, which may only start showing symptoms a few years later.

-- Toxins – The build-up of certain toxins in your body as a result of air and water pollution and preservatives in our food can Diabetic Neuropathy.
+- Toxins – The build-up of certain toxins in your body due to air and water pollution and preservatives in your food can cause Diabetic Neuropathy.

 Types of Neuropathy

-There are a few types of Neuropathy, the most general being been Neuropathy, which is the one most likely to affect your feet and legs.
+There are a few types of Neuropathy, the most general being Neuropathy, which is most likely to affect your feet and legs.

 - Mononeuropathy – Only a single nerve is affected.